Titan (submersible): Testing and inspection

-After the tests were completed in January 2020, the hull of Titan began showing signs of cyclic fatigue and the craft was de-rated to 3000 m.
+After the tests were completed in January 2020, the hull of Titan began showing signs of fatigue and the craft was de-rated to 3000 m.
 The Spencer-built composite cylindrical hull was replaced by Electroimpact and Janicki Industries in early 2021, prior to the first trips to Titanic.
 According to Rush, the carbon fiber materials had belonged to Boeing, but OceanGate had purchased them at a significant discount because they were past their shelf-life.
 Boeing stated they had no record showing they sold carbon fiber to OceanGate or Rush.

 In 2021, a new hull was constructed after a previous hull had cracked after only 50 submersion dives, only three of which were to 4,000 m.
 Rush lied to investors and the public claiming the delay was related to issues with maritime law.
 Scale models of the hull imploded at the UW lab, so a different method of curing the hull was developed and passed a full-sized pressure test at a facility in Maryland.
 Rush refused to construct new domes and other components from the failed submersible and instructed the engineers to salvage and reuse parts.
 Anonymous former employees told Wired that damage to the components could have weakened the joinery with the new hull.
 They also added lifting rings, which was previously warned against by engineers because the submersible could not handle any tension or load.

 In the first half of 2021 shallow water test dives were made in Washington state with prospective Titanic expedition passengers.

 In spring of 2021, one passenger did a test dive in Titan to a depth of 500 meters in Possession Sound with Rush as pilot.
 The passenger said that the test dive went well, and was satisfied with the safety of the submersible.
 He applied for a spot on the Titanic expedition, and participated in an OceanGate Titanic expedition later that year.

 In May 2021 television host Josh Gates and camera operator Brian Weed did a Titan test dive in Puget Sound.
 The dive was aborted due to multiple technical issues, reaching a depth of only 30 meters.
 During Gates and Weed's dive, communications were lost, the propulsion system encountered errors, and the computers on the submersible stopped working.
 Rush tried to reboot the submersible using its touchscreen but was unable to.
 Gates and Weed declined OceanGate's invitation to take part in a Titanic expedition, which began a month later.